 Heading back to the subject of diversity and opportunity, @WomenEd connects aspiring and existing women in global education.

 One of the strategical leaders of that women’s organisation is Vivienne Porritt, who also has an excellent TEDx talk on celebrating uniqueness.

 Another light-hearted entry to finish.
-Fake headteacher is a parody account that takes a humorous look at the everyday struggles of teaching – plus the occasion rant!
+Fake Headteacher is a parody account that takes a humorous look at the everyday struggles of teaching – plus the occasional rant!

 We couldn’t complete our list without giving a shoutout to our own channel.
 Head to the Hope Education Twitter for lots of inspiration, fun and support for all you educators out there.